bihorac-LAB/Exposome/Tools/doc/UserManual.md

 |-------------|------------------------------|-----------|-----------|------------|----------|
 | 1           | 32848                        | 1147314   | 3763      | 1998-01-01 | 2020-01-01 |

-These files will be validated for required columns, and LOCATION.csv will be updated with FIPS codes if latitude/longitude are present.
+These files will be validated for required columns.

 > **Tip:** Street **and** ZIP are required.
 Missing fields may result in imprecise geocoding.